booox/Learn-Notes/Misc/Docker Notes.md

 * Make sure your existing yum packages are up-to-date.
     `$ sudo yum update`

-* If not work and then dd the yum repo
+* If not work and then add the yum repo
     * `# vi /etc/yum.repo.d/docker.repo`
     ```
         [dockerrepo]